 If you choose another pemmican manufacturer, be very careful.
 Many businesses are cashing in on catchy food buzzwords and selling food called pemmican that is anything but traditional!

-Check out this scammy “Pemmican” bar from Bear Valley.
+Check out this scammy “Pemmican” protein bar from Bear Valley.

 Ingredients: Malted Corn and Barley, Nonfat Milk, Honey, Wheat Germ, Raisins, Soy Flour, Walnuts, Soy Oil, Wheat Bran, Pecans, Grape Juice.